EU Prize for Contemporary Architecture - Mies van der Rohe Award

 The EU Mies Award highlights the involvement of the European Union in supporting both the quality and diversity of European architectural expression, as well as its role in defining a common European culture.

-More information on the Prize and Special Mention, including past laureates, can be found on the website of the prize.
+More information on the EU Prize for Contemporary Architecture, including past winners, can be found on the EU Mies Award website.

-- Five Finalists Announced for the 2015 EU Prize for Contemporary Architecture
+- Finalists of the 2019 EU Prize for Contemporary Architecture

 - 40 works shortlisted for the 2019 EU Prize for Contemporary Architecture